 These come with a zipper option so you can easily access the inner filling.

-10 Best Cervical Traction Pillows for Pain Relief and Better Sleep
+10 Best Cervical Pillows for Neck Pain in 2023

-Now that we’ve explained the types of pillows available, along with the benefits of having one, let’s compare some of the best selections on the market.
+Now that I’ve explained what to look for when choosing a pillow for neck pain, along with the benefits of having one, let’s compare some of the best cervical pillows on the market.

 - Comes with removable foam

 - Chemical-free material

 - Hypoallergenic case

 - Too firm